bottledcode/RFC/drafts/records.md

 returning an instance that represents the finalized record.

 Calling `finalizeRecord()` on a record that has already been finalized will return the same instance.
+Attempting to finalize a regular object will throw a `ReflectionException`.

 #### isRecord()

 The `isRecord()` method is used to determine if an object is a record.
-It returns `true` if the object is a record.
+It returns `true` if the object is a finalized record.

 #### getInlineConstructor()